When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 If you're thinking, "this isn't possible for me" ... allow me to lovingly tell you that you are so wrong.

-book an application call
+book a connection call